You can find this document as PDF here.

 * * * * * /opt/fpmmm/bin/fpmmm --config=/etc/fpmmm.conf | grep -v '^1$'

-The fpmmm MaaS agent is upgraded in the same way as the normal fpmmm agent.
+The FromDual Performance Monitor for MaaS agent is upgraded in the same way as the normal FromDual Performance Monitor.
 For more details see here.

-To install the FromDual Performance Monitor (fpmmm) on Windows we first have to install Perl.
-We recommend to use ActiveState Perl but Strawberry Perl may work as well.
-The installation is straight forward.
+To install the FromDual Performance Monitor on Windows you first have to install PHP.

-To run the fpmmm every minute we need the Windows Task Scheduler.
+To run the FromDual Performance Monitor every minute you need the Windows Task Scheduler.
 You can schedule your task either by using the command line:

 or by using the GUI.
 Go to:

-Computer (right click) > Manager > System Tools > Task Scheduler > Crate Task...
+Computer (right click) > Manager > System Tools > Task Scheduler > Create Task...

 The modules which seem to work at least partially at the moment are: